-Monitoring, managing and automating smart devices or IoT (internet of things) is tricky, but is made much easier with management platforms.
-They provide scalable services to IOT devices and organisations.
+Monitoring, managing and automating smart devices or IoT (internet of things) is tricky but is made easier with management platforms.
+They provide scalable services to IoT devices and organisations.

 Although these platforms can hit hurdles when developing integration workflows in-house.

 Outsourcing native integration functionality is becoming the norm as organisations are realising the enormous potential and benefits of integration platforms.
 Especially, embedded ones.

 IoT or Internet of things describes tangible objects with sensors, processing ability, software and other technologies that connect and exchange data with other devices and systems over the internet or other communication networks.